Texas Longhorns baseball

-The Longhorns have won six NCAA baseball national championships (1949, 1950, 1975, 1983, 2002, 2005)—the third most behind LSU's total of seven and Southern California's total of 12—and have been the runner-up in the College World Series (CWS) Championship Game or Championship Series on six other occasions (1953, 1984, 1985, 1989, 2004, 2009).
-Texas holds the records for most appearances in the College World Series (38), most individual CWS games won (88), most overall NCAA Tournament games won (258), and most NCAA tournament appearances (63); the second-place programs in these categories have 25 CWS appearances (Miami), 74 CWS game wins (Southern California), 207 overall NCAA Tournament wins (Florida State), and 60 NCAA tournament appearances (Florida State), as of the end of the 2024 season.
+The Longhorns have won six NCAA baseball national championships (1949, 1950, 1975, 1983, 2002, 2005)—the third most behind LSU's total of eight and Southern California's total of 12—and have been the runner-up in the College World Series (CWS) Championship Game or Championship Series on six other occasions (1953, 1984, 1985, 1989, 2004, 2009).
+Texas holds the records for most appearances in the College World Series (39), most individual CWS games won (89), most overall NCAA Tournament games won (266), and most NCAA tournament appearances (65); the second-place programs in these categories have 25 CWS appearances (Miami), 74 CWS game wins (Southern California), 213 overall NCAA Tournament wins (Florida State), and 62 NCAA tournament appearances (Florida State), as of June 15, 2026.
 As such, Texas is often considered to be one of the greatest programs in college baseball history.

 Former Longhorns who have gone on to success in Major League Baseball include Roger Clemens, Calvin Schiraldi, Burt Hooton, Keith Moreland, Spike Owen, Mark Petkovsek, Greg Swindell, Brandon Belt, and Huston Street.

 Texas hired first-year head coach Jim Schlossnagle away from rival Texas A&M on June 25, 2024.
 From 1997 to 2016, the Longhorns were led by head coach Augie Garrido, who ranks second in total wins in NCAA baseball history behind former Florida State head coach Mike Martin.

 Texas plays its home games at UFCU Disch-Falk Field.